Pwwgroup/interview/README.md

 ## Frontend

-The frontend application should be a single page app and use a modern web framework like VueJS, NuxtJS or Reach.
+The frontend application should be a single page app and use a modern web framework like VueJS, NuxtJS or React.
 The application should retrieve and display a list of products from the backend and give the user ability to sort and group the products.

 ## Backend